Factory Loans & Manufacturing Equipment Finance: The Essential Guide

 What are Manufacturing Loans?

-There is a wide range of loans available for manufacturing companies.
+A wide range of loans is available for manufacturing companies.
 Each loan type comes with different advantages and disadvantages.

-Since factories require expensive machinery, equipment financing is one of the most used loan types in the manufacturing industry.
+Since factories require expensive machinery and equipment, equipment financing is one of the most commonly used loan types in the manufacturing industry.

-An equipment loan is a small business loan where the purchased equipment acts as collateral.
-You usually won’t have to add any additional collateral and can potentially finance 100% of the equipment cost.
+An equipment loan is a type of small business loan where the purchased equipment serves as collateral.
+You typically won’t need to provide any additional collateral and can potentially finance up to 100% of the equipment cost.

-Using the equipment as collateral means a lower risk for the lender, who, in turn, lends more significant amounts of money with lower interest rates and longer repayment terms.
+Using the equipment as collateral means a lower risk for the lender, who, in turn, lends larger amounts of money at lower interest rates and longer repayment terms.
 When you pursue this type of financing, you will need the invoice from the equipment vendor.

 The invoice price is the amount you’re requesting for the financing needed.
 The lender will analyze the amount requested, the value of the equipment, your credit rating, and your business when deciding on your loan request.